 If you feel like you are stuck in a rut, this post is for you!
-The author, Cheryl Rhody, has an appetite for ambition, a vivid imagination and an enthusiasm for public relations, marketing, digital media and ultimately brand amplification.
-You can connect with her on Linkedin or follow her on Twitter @CherylHRhody.
+Writer Cheryl Rhody has an appetite for ambition, a vivid imagination, and an enthusiasm for public relations, marketing, digital media and ultimately brand amplification.
+You can connect with her on Linkedin!

 Let’s face it.
 We are creatures of habit and often find ourselves getting quite comfortable in our daily routines.
 While the security of the predictable can be quite soothing, more often than not we are actually in a rut.